ZXCmod/ZXCmod/README.md

 # ZXCmod Sources

 The latest official version 1.36 is out!
-You can grab it [here](http://www.moddb.com/mods/zxc-mod-133/downloads/zxc-mod-136-final).
+You can grab it [here](https://github.com/ZXCmod/ZXCmod/releases/tag/1.36) or [here](http://www.moddb.com/mods/zxc-mod-133/downloads/zxc-mod-136-final).

 All other versions at this repository - unofficial.

 All versions of public sources are separated in branches.